Bogdanovic’s 3 at buzzer gives Jazz 114-113 win over Rockets

 TIP-INS

-Jazz: Coach Quin Snyder was whistled for a technical foul with 7:29 remaining in the fourth. .
+Jazz: Snyder was whistled for a technical foul with 7:29 remaining in the fourth. .
 The Jazz committed 16 turnovers, which the Rockets turned into 21 points. .
 Utah outrebounded Houston 48-36.

 FACES IN THE CROWD